rorieArmstrong/habit-app/README.md

 ### Tuesday
 #### What we achieved yesterday.

-Created a design template and planned the components that we would need.
-Tried multiple database solutions to find the best fit for our project.
-Created the schema for our database tables.
-Bootstraped the frontend with create-react-app.
-Create Log in template.
+-Created a design template and planned the components that we would need.<br/>
+-Tried multiple database solutions to find the best fit for our project. <br/>
+-Created the schema for our database tables. <br/>
+-Bootstraped the frontend with create-react-app. <br/>
+-Created Log in template.<br/>

 #### What we aim to achieve today.
--Build the routes for the API.
+-Build the routes for the API. <br/>
--Create a basic frontend.
+-Create a basic frontend. <br/>
--Flesh out log in and sign up.
+-Flesh out log in and sign up.<br/>

 #### Any blockers (things that are going to stop you achieving you aim)
--LogIn/SignUp can't be started until UserAuth routes have been established
+-LogIn/SignUp can't be started until UserAuth routes have been established <br/>

 ### Wednesday
 #### What you achieved yesterday.
--Routes established(api/ user auth)
+-Routes established(api/ user auth) <br/>
--API routes tested
+-API routes tested <br/>
--Frontend skeleton established
+-Frontend skeleton established <br/>

 #### What you aim to achieve today.
--Connect front & back end - display retrieved data -Log-in/sign-up functionality
+-Connect front & back end - display retrieved data <br/>
+-Log-in/sign-up functionality <br/>
--Test UserAuth Routes
+-Test UserAuth Routes <br/>

 #### Any blockers (things that are going to stop you achieving you aim)